Unidata/science-gateway/vms/jupyter/readme.md

 ### unidata/unidatahub

 Add the Unidata JupyterHub configuration (`unidata/unidatahub`) and related items (e.g., pulling of Unidata Python projects).
-Customize cpu and memory according to size of cluster and expected number of students.
-Based on those assumptions shoot for 80% capacity.
-For example, if your cluster has 100 CPUs and you expect 80 students allow for a cpu limit of 1.
-The same reasoning applies for the memory settings.
-Adjust your arithmetic accordingly for cluster size and expected number of users.
+Customize the desired CPU / RAM usage.
+[This spreadsheet](https://docs.google.com/spreadsheets/d/15qngBz4L5gwv_JX9HlHsD4iT25Odam09qG3JzNNbdl8/edit?usp=sharing) will help you determine the size of the cluster based on number of users, desired cpu/user, desired RAM/user.
+Duplicate it and adjust it for your purposes.

 ```yaml
 singleuser: